 The field survey identified several large banks within the study area, which were presumably related to early phases of commercial forestry.
 The survey also identified two areas of modern disturbance and a disused quarry (Site 07).

-It is recommended that the large banks be recorded prior to their destruction by the proposed quarry extension.
+It is recommended that the large banks be subject to mitigation survey recording prior to their destruction by the proposed quarry extension.

-1. INTRODUCTION
+9.1 INTRODUCTION